shopsys/shopsys/docs/administration/crud-controller/reference/crud-controller.md

 ## Methods

-Crud Controller provides several methods that allows you to customize the behavior of the controller.
+Crud Controller provides several methods that allow you to customize the behavior of the controller.

 - `configure()` - Method is used to configure general behavior of controller.
 Customizable options are available [here](#crud-config).